 The Hilliard City School District accepts referrals for potentially gifted students from parents, teachers, qualified professionals, and members of the community, as well as from students who self-refer.
 In addition, existing data from a wide variety of sources are examined in an effort to locate students who can be identified without further assessment, as well as those for whom additional data are needed.
 The data review and referral processes are created to ensure the work and behavioral characteristics of all students are reviewed and considered in a fair and equitable manner.
-Further information is available from Pupil Services, your building principal or designee, and the Hilliard City Schools website (select gifted services department).
+Further information is available from the Gifted Services Department, your building principal or designee, and the Hilliard City Schools website.